day8/re-frame/docs/FAQs/BestPractice.md

 Keep in mind, best practices evolve over time.
 Here are some of the more recent ideas.

+### Use Namespaced Keywords

+For simplicity, the docs don't use namespaced keywords for ids (event ids, subscription ids, etc), but in prectice you should.

+In my opinion, you can use
+synthetic or real namespaces but some experienced re-framers insist that you should only use real namespaces in your keywords.
+Shrug.

+Tip: clojure-lsp can help you to navigate to where an event id or subsription id is registered.

 ### Structuring `app-db`

 While using `app-db` as a simple map works well in many situations, if you want more structure, consider using a library like [doxa](https://github.com/ribelo/doxa) or [relic](https://github.com/wotbrew/relic).